molikto/mlang/NOTES/19-03-21 SEMANTICS.md

 * more
     * what is **propositional resizing**?
-    * what is two level theories?
+    * what is two level theories? observational type theory?